Wildfire District Inspections

 When we inspect

-Inspections begin in early June and will continue through the summer months until all parcels have been checked.
+Inspections begin in late Spring and continue through the year until all parcels have been checked.
 Properties that are found to be non-compliant are re-inspected after 45 days from the first inspection.
 If the property is still non-compliant on re-inspection, a third inspection will occur after 14 days from the second inspection.

-The pilot program extends an opportunity for parcel owners to mitigate within a 45-day period, and “self-report” by providing proof that the parcel is now in compliance by presenting PHOTOGRAPHIC EVIDENCE along with an invoice/itemized receipt from a contracted provider who performed the mitigation work on the property.
-If a parcel owner can demonstrate that the deficiency has been remedied, this will eliminate the need for an in-person re-inspection and therefore no fee will need to be levied.
-If the owner does not comply by following the self-reporting mechanism, a bureau inspector will need to personally come to complete the re-inspection and the owner will be charged $409 as required in the Master Fee Schedule.
-We are hopeful that by extending the compliance window to 45 days, it will lessen to need to conduct these re-inspections and will get community buy-in neighbor by neighbor throughout the year as our fire seasons continue to extend.
+Since 2020, our inspection program extends an opportunity for parcel owners to mitigate within a 45-day period, and “self-report” by providing proof that the parcel is now in compliance by presenting PHOTOGRAPHIC EVIDENCE.
+If a parcel owner can demonstrate that the deficiency has been remedied, this will eliminate the need for an in-person re-inspection and no fee will need to be assessed.
+If the owner does not provide proof of abatement, a bureau inspector will need to [physically come to complete the re-inspection and the owner will be charged (per the master fee schedule) as required in the Master Fee Schedule.

-Owners can submit verification of corrective action by email, “snail” mail, or in-person.
-(Important details on these options will be included with the notice that your annual inspection, which is required by the Fire Code, has been completed).
+Owners can submit verification of corrective action by email, mail, or physical delivery to the Fire Prevention Bureau located at 250 Frank Ogawa Plaza, 3rd floor.
+(More information on these options will be included with all communications of your annual inspection).

 Why we inspect